This month the block is a tad more difficult, but my primary motto on these things is “I Make The Mistakes So You Don’t Have To.” Here we go.

 From the Serbian Orthodox Church in Ljubljana, Slovenia, which is beautifully painted on the inside (see blurry photo below), and has rich colors and lots and lots of circles.
 We recently visited that country, and my husband was under strict instructions to photograph any and all circles, so we gathered quite a few ideas.

-The free patterns are now returning, and here is Shine: Circles 1, which I call Swirlygig.
+The free patterns are now returning (Red, White and Blue version is above).
 I request that you not distribute them, but send people here to this website to get them.
 Click to download a PDF file:

 SHINE Block 3 pattern_opquilt